drubach/Concentration/README.md

 ### Project Goals

 The primary goal of Whack-a-mole is to provide a fun, child friendly game to entertain it's users.
-It has two target audiences: Pre-school children and their parents.
+It has two target audiences: School aged children 5 to 13 and their parents.

 #### Player goals

-The central target audience for this game is pre-school children aged 1 to 5 years old.
+The target audience for this game is children aged 5 to 13 years old.

 Players goals are:
 - A fun game to play.